-Caregiver Support Group —Monday, May 20, 2 p.m.
-Are you caring for a loved one?
-Join this group and share your feelings in a safe environment among others who are going through the same experiences.
+Caregiver support group — Monday, July 1 and July 15, 2 p.m.
+Join and share your feelings in a safe environment among others who are going through the same experiences.
 You can learn about resources, caregiving strategies and other valuable tools to provide support.
-Most importantly, you’ll find out that you’re not alone.
-RSVP Ashley at 203-452-5135.
+RSVP.

 The annual reading of the Declaration of Independence — 10 a.m., July 4th on the Trumbull Town Hall steps.
 Sponsored by the Trumbull Arts Commission.